-I buy organic produce wherever possible, try and eat as little gluten and sugar as I can manage (failing catastrophically sometimes), and am trying to eating as little processed food as possible.
+I buy organic produce wherever possible, try and eat as little gluten and sugar as I can manage (often failing catastrophically, btw), and eating as little processed food as I can.
 Stick your head into my bathroom cupboard though and that’s a whole other story.
 Natural beauty’s shaking off its granola reputation and moving toward genuinely high-performance formulations that, they say, rival even your favourite chem-laden products.
 But do they really?

 The thing about skincare is that it is more than vanity.
 Though your skin you discover what’s working in your environment, and in your diet.
 You can gauge whether you’re sleeping enough, drinking enough water, and whether you’re moving enough... through your skin you gain a sense of whether your body’s working as it should be, and when it is, your skin is rested, radiant, and healthy.
 When everything inside is in balance, then everything outside is in balance.
 I really do want to do right by my hardworking skin, but my transition to the natural end of the beauty spectrum has been a slow one, and it is still (clearly) an ongoing thing.

-The bugger about the more effective stuff is that, when you tally it all up, you’re looking at spending an eye-watering chunk.
-I don’t begrudge those brands their price tags; they cost the earth because they’re using the good stuff, and they’ve spent many, many man hours tinkering with their product until it is both good and good-for-you.
-But I don’t know that I can currently afford to be using that good stuff from my hair down to my toes, given how frequently these products need to be replaced.
+The bugger about the really good stuff that is also effective is that, when you tally it all up, you’re looking at spending an eye-watering chunk.
+I don’t begrudge those brands their price tags; they cost the earth because they’re using great ingredients and they’ve spent many, many man hours tinkering with their product until it is both good and good-for-you.
+But I don’t know that I can currently afford to be using that good stuff from my hair down to my toes, given how frequently some of these products need to be replaced.
 There’s also some of the stuff laden with chemicals that really, really works and I struggle to part with those.
 That Kerastase shampoo I mentioned before?
 That’s one.
 Dermalogica’s Gentle Cream Exfoliant is another, a mask that is probably hella bad for my adrenals, but hella good for my long-suffering pores, laden with all of Delhi’s muck.
 It’s so good.
 Plus, makeup.
 I’ve tried many of the natural brands and they just don’t cut it like the nasty stuff does.
 The lipsticks never had as much true pigment, and the liquid eyeliner ran into my eye before lunch.
 That stuff I swore off for good.
 Until now.

 For a start, there is suddenly so much good stuff out there.
 Check this list and this one for a toe-dip into some of the world’s most indulgent and delicious new formulations that have all the active ingredients and none of the nasty shit.
 Think luxe balms that melt off your makeup and finely-milled powders to help you brighten and exfoliate.
 I’m also arming myself with this list to help me replace some of my favourite makeup; YSL’s Touche Eclat has been a staple for as long as I can remember, but I’ve started to find it troublesome to be dabbing it onto my every day when its ingredients are questionable at best, and Beautycounter’s version is formulated with botanicals that will, apparently, actually improve the skin beneath.
 Now I just need someone to bring me some from the states, or Canada.
-The good news is that Cult Beauty deliver to India, and you can find a lot of these products on Amazon, albeit sometimes at exorbitant rates.
+The good news is that Cult Beauty deliver to India and they stock Aesop whose face creams are divine, and you can find a lot of these products on Amazon, albeit sometimes at exorbitant rates.

 Closer to home, Forest Essentials do delicious scrubs for the body, or you can just make this one, which is what I use.
-Purearth’s formulas are as effective as they are natural, and their mandarin body butter is something else.
-I love the ubtans that both these brands make, as well the ones from Kama Ayurveda, but while I’ll use oil to take off my makeup, I’m still following that step up with a foaming cleanser (I know, I know).
+Purearth’s formulas are as effective as they are natural, and their mandarin body butter is something else altogether - yum.
+I love the ubtans that both these brands make, as well the ones from Kama Ayurveda, but while I’ll use oil to take off my makeup, I’ll still always follow that step up with a foaming cleanser (I know, I know, sudsing agents etc).
 I’m not all-natural yet, but I am natural-leaning, and that’s something.

 An all-at-once overhaul probably isn’t on the cards, and it will, I suspect, always be about the mix.
 In the meanwhile, the things on my to-try-next list: